-As of the record date for the Jefferson special meeting, Jefferson directors and executive officers and their affiliates owned and were entitled to vote approximately shares of Jefferson common stock, representing approximately % of the outstanding shares of Jefferson common stock, and HomeTrust directors and executive officers and their affiliates owned and were entitled to vote approximately shares of Jefferson common stock, representing % of the outstanding shares of Jefferson common stock, representing % of the outstanding shares of Jefferson common stock.
+As of the record date for the Jefferson special meeting, Jefferson directors and executive officers and their affiliates owned and were entitled to vote approximately 582,423 shares of Jefferson common stock, representing approximately 8.8% of the outstanding shares of Jefferson common stock.
+Neither HomeTrust nor its directors, executive officers and their affiliates own any shares of Jefferson common stock.

-Concurrent with the execution of the merger agreement, the directors of Jefferson entered into voting agreements with HomeTrust under which they have agreed (1) to vote or cause to be voted in favor of the Jefferson merger proposal, all shares of Jefferson common stock over which they are the record or beneficial owner, consisting of approximately shares of Jefferson common stock and representing approximately % of the outstanding shares of Jefferson common stock, and (2) subject to limited exceptions, not to sell or otherwise dispose of their shares of Jefferson common stock until after the approval of the Jefferson merger proposal by the shareholders of Jefferson.
+Concurrent with the execution of the merger agreement, the directors of Jefferson entered into voting agreements with HomeTrust under which they have agreed (1) to vote or cause to be voted in favor of the Jefferson merger proposal, all shares of Jefferson common stock over which they are the record or beneficial owner, consisting of approximately 399,308 shares of Jefferson common stock and representing approximately 6.1% of the outstanding shares of Jefferson common stock, and (2) subject to limited exceptions, not to sell or otherwise dispose of their shares of Jefferson common stock until after the approval of the Jefferson merger proposal by the shareholders of Jefferson.
 For additional information regarding the voting agreements, see "The Merger Agreement-Voting Agreements."